-Is known as a bag of words because any data about the order or structure or structure of words in the report are disposed of.
-The model is just worried about whether realized word happens in the record or not.
+It is known as a bag of words because any data about the order or structure or structure of words in the report are disposed of.
+The model is just worried about whether the realized word happens in the record or not.

 Following is the code to make a bag of words in python.

-The problem with counting word vectorizer is that highly frequent word start to dominate in the document, but not contain as much informational content to the model as rarer but perhaps domain-specific words.
-One approach is to re-scale the constancy of words by how many times they show up in all documents so that the scores for frequent words like “the” that are also frequent across all document are penalized
+The problem with counting word vectorizer is that highly frequent words start to dominate in the document, but not contain as much informational content to the model as rarer but perhaps domain-specific words.
+One approach is to re-scale the constancy of words by how many times they show up in all documents so that the scores for frequent words like “the” that are also frequent across all documents are penalized.

 This approach to scoring is called Term Frequency-Inverse Document Frequency, or TF-IDF for short where:

 - Term Frequency: is a scoring of the frequency of the word in the current document.